Dexels/app-tools/README.md

 	--target taronga
 ```

-The order in all the just files will be merged is:
+The order the files will be merged in is:
 - strings-{default}.json
 - strings-{language}.json
 - strings-{target}.json

+In other words, a definition in strings-{target}.json overrules one in strings-{language}.json and strings-{default}.json, and one in strings-{language}.json overrules the one in strings-{default}.json, if not specified in strings-{target}.json.